-This recipe (if you can call three simple steps and three common ingredients a recipe) is the easiest ever…
+This recipe (if you can call three simple steps and three common ingredients a recipe) for pork tenderloin in the slow cooker is the easiest ever…

 I thought I was heading out of town this morning, so decided to make my family’s favourite pork tenderloin in my slow cooker, to be ready when I returned at dinner time.
 The weather changed my travel plans, but I still have the same dinner plans.